blewis1014/Twitter-Disinformation/README.md

 Search for tweets sharing links from any live domain that shows up in 2 of the 3 datasets.  `q="url:stackoverflow.com"`

+*Or search for tweets that contain "election" and then analyze tweets from there that contained links to any of these domains*

 ### Q5
 *(3 points)*